-The limit to the amount of mandatory grant is £30,000.
-If the cost of the work proves to be very expensive we may not be able to give you a grant above this amount and other action may be proposed.
+The maximum grant is £30,000.
+If the cost of your adaptations exceed this amount we may not be able to provide funding above this limit and other action may be proposed.

-Will I have to contribute to the cost?
+Will I have to contribute towards the cost of the adaptation?

 How do you work out my contribution?

-What if I sell my property within 5 years of the grant being allocated?
+What if I sell my property within five years of the adaptation being completed?

 A Disabled Facilities Grant is not normally repayable.
 However, where a grant has funded additional living space, for example an extension, then a local land charge will registered.